GeoNode/geonode/docs/usage/managing_documents/document_editing.rst

 Setting the Document Thumbnail
 ------------------------------

-From the *Editing Panel* it is also possible to *Set the Thumbnail* of the document.
+From the *Editing Panel*, it is also possible to *Set the Thumbnail* of the document.
 Click on :guilabel:`Set` to open the *Thumbnail Uploading* page and chose the image that will illustrate your document.
 You can either drag and drop it in the *Drop files here* box or selecting from your folders by clicking on *Choose Files*.
-Once this done, click on the red button :guilabel:`Upload files`.
+Once this is done, click on the red button :guilabel:`Upload files`.
 If the thumbnail has been successfully uploaded you can see it by coming back to the document list.
 Click on the :guilabel:`Explore Documents` button to check that.

 .. figure:: img/document_uploading_thumbnail.png
     :align: center